 Conversations with Elisabet Sahtouris, scientist, evolution biologist and futurist.
 Professor Sahtouris is an international sustainability consultant to businesses, government agencies and other organizations.
 Gaia’s Dance is Elisabet Sahtouris latest book.
 In this episode she explores Western Science, Vedic Science, and Islamic Science through the keyboard metaphor.
 She declares that the task of science is choosing the appropriate metaphors because metaphor is the only way to convey the scientific mode.

 Please share with your friends.
-Listen to a new episode or intermezzo every Friday.
-Please record a message or ask questions into https://podinbox.com/alive Intermezzos will engage you in our conversations.
-Feel free to “buy me a coffee” to support show production at https://buymeacoffee.com/alive Find @credko on Twitter.
-See alivepodcast.net
+Listen to a new episode every other Friday.
+Please record a message, ask questions or feel free to support the show production into https://podinbox.com/alive, Find @credko on Twitter.
+See www.alivepodcast.net

 Cristina Redko, PhD

 Elisabet Sahtouris.
 Gaia’s Dance: The Story of Earth & Us, CreateSpace Independent Publishing Platform, 2018

 See also http://www.sahtouris.com

 Piano pieces interpreted by Justin Allan: “Old French Song” by Tchaikovsky; and “L’Adieu” by George Peter Tingle.

 04845 andean flute short melody.wav CC by 3, Robinhood76, sound effect from Freesound.org

 Theme music created by Tim Moor.
 Source: https://soundcloud.com/tymur-khakimov

 Gaia's Dance, Part II